 Today we encounter Ruby and Lake Creek Rapids, two of the biggest of the river’s rapids.
 These rapids are thrilling examples of "pool and drop" rapids, where a series of short rapids are followed by quiet pools.
-Pool and drop rapids are perfect for our inflatable kayaks, or "Daring Duckies" as we call them, and provide a brief respite as you head toward the next thrilling drop.
+Pool and drop rapids are perfect for our inflatable kayaks and provide a brief respite as you head toward the next thrilling drop.
 If the rapid levels are right, we might stop at Ruby Rapids to collect the star garnets that rest on the large rocks along the shore and in the sand.
 Between each roaring rapid, you may float alongside the raft in the warm water or soak in the sun and the alpine scenery from a drier perch.
 Elk, deer, moose, and mountain goats roam the river banks while eagles, hawks, and osprey can be seen swooping down from their towering roosts in search for fish.

 We once again make camp in the afternoon, leaving plenty of time for you to discover wilderness adventures off the water.
 Enjoy hors d’oeuvres and wine among nature’s sights and sounds while the evening meal is prepared.
 Afterward, take in the bright night sky and the relaxing sound of the river rippling past as you settle in for the night.